 Installation youth sponsorship programs facilitate the integration of military connected youth to new surroundings during moves.
 Primarily directed to preteen and teenaged youth, installation youth programs give youth information and materials on programs and services available at their new location.
 Where available, youth can exchange emails, talk on the phone or chat online with other youth.
 The youth program staff at your new installation can offer more information on the youth sponsorship program.
 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

-If you have not yet requested a sponsor, you must do so through unit Commander’s Support Staff(CSS) or the MPS.
-The Andrews MPS will not assign a sponsor unless requested through MPF channels.
+If you have not yet requested a sponsor, you must do so through your unit commander’s support staff or the Military Personnel Section.
+The Joint Base Andrews MPS will not assign a sponsor unless requested through Military Personnel Flight channels.
 If you are reporting to Joint Base Andrews or Naval Air Facility Washington and do not have a sponsor, you will miss out on valuable information and assistance.
 The Washington, D.C. region is a large and diverse area and can be both confusing and intimidating to newcomers.